 The rear lights employ LED for brake lights, conventional bulbs for taillights, and amber bulbs behind a clear lens for signals.
 With circles and triangles and parallelograms in the various elements there's no theme but the brake lights do garner better reaction from inattentive drivers behind.

-The Prius c Three may be optioned with alloy wheels that look and resist rusting better than the standard steel wheels.
+The Prius c Three may be optioned with alloy wheels that resist rusting and look better than the standard steel wheels.
 The 16-inch wheels optional on Prius c Four improve looks and handling at the expense of a slight decrease in mileage (though not enough to affect EPA ratings) and less steering lock.

 Cargo access is straightforward and a temporary-use spare is under the floor.
 Any flat tire will go in the well but the cargo floor won't be flat.

-If the outside is conventional the Prius c cabin is a little more interesting.
-It is not daring.
+The Prius c cabin is a little more interesting than the exterior, though we wouldn't call it daring.
 There's no ground-breaking news here, just some unusual design, styles and level of standard features.

-Front seats are roomy enough for six-plus-footers, even headroom, and comfortable enough for the car's intended mission; hour drives met with no complaints or sore spots.
+Front seats are roomy and offer enough headroom for adults measuring six feet and even taller.
+Comfort was fine, as we drove the car for hour-long stints with no complaints or sore spots.
 Fabric upholstery is never too hot or cold to sit on, and on most models the driver's seat adjusts for height.
 Note, however, that no model has adjustable height shoulder belt anchors and a tall passenger was not comfortable with the belt across their upper arm.

-Three-across adults in back get less space than domestic air economy-class passengers, so limit it to two adults or three kids.
+It can be tough to fit three adults across the back, so it's best to limit backseat passengers to two adults or three kids.
 Lanky testers were also able to fit in back, even with the optional sunroof, and carrying four simultaneously results in some tight knee space.
 The seat cushion is unusually long because of the batteries beneath it, which improves comfort for adults but might be uncomfortable for kids who can't hang their legs off the front of it.
 The rear seat folds to increase cargo area, and on any but the base model, it has a 60/40 split for flexibility.

 Materials are mostly plastic with a few padded soft-touch panels, all expected in this class.
 Initially the styling lines on the dashboard looked like scratches, though they do mirror some of the lines in the optional SofTex upholstery that weighs about half what traditional leather weighs.
 That alone should tell you how important weight reduction was in this car.